JamesTimothyMeech/Signaloid-Wing-Lift/README.md

 ## Assumptions Required for the Plan to Work
 1) My interpretation of the experimental data from [1] and [2] is correct.
 2) The air flowing over the airfoil has constant density $\rho$ (it cannot be compressed to change density), and has zero viscosity.
 Also the experiment is conducted at constant air temperature with constant humidity and a fixed elevation.
+3) The airfoil has only horizontal surfaces so none of the pressure difference that generates the lift of the airfoil is lost due to the pressure pushing on a non-horizontal surface.

 ## Calculate Airfoil Differential Pressure Using Coefficient of Pressure